 Widowed Lakota warrior Tahatan has vowed never to take another bride.
 However, when the Great Spirit shows him a vision, he finds himself forced into a marriage with the outspoken, yellow-haired Yankee woman captured at the hands of his people.

 With Custer’s sights set, not only on the gold hidden in the depths of the Black Hills Mountains, but on Lily too, the Commander begins his warpath along the tribe villages.
-In order to protect the woman he’s falling in love with, Tahatan must face the demons of his past.
-Can Lily overcome hers to defend Tahatan in return?
+Can Lily overcome the demons of her past to defend the man she’s falling in love with?
 Or will she betray him and his people for the actions against her dead husband?